altera-fpga/agilex5e-nios-ed/niosv_m/niosv_m_full_feature_ghrd/docs/NiosV_m_Processor_full_feature_ghrd_on_Agilex_5_FPGA.md

 #### Hardware Compilation
 - Invoke the `quartus_py` shell in the terminal
+- Copy the contents from the custom_logic folder to the hw folder
 - Run the following command in the terminal from top level project directory:

 ```console